Jami Gertz: Early life

 Gertz was born in Chicago, Illinois, and lived in the suburb of Glenview.
 She attended public schools, graduating from Maine East High School.
 Her parents are Sharyn and Walter Gertz, who was a builder and contractor, and she has two brothers, Michael and Scott.
 Gertz, who is Jewish, was raised in Conservative Judaism.

 Career

 She was discovered in a nationwide talent search by Norman Lear and studied drama at NYU.

 As a child actor, Gertz was in one episode of Diff'rent Strokes along with Andrew Dice Clay.
-She also had a recurring role on The Facts of Life as Blair's friend and fellow schoolmate Boots St. Clair.
+She also had a recurring role on The Facts of Life as Blair's friend and schoolmate Boots St. Clair.
 Gertz made her film debut in the 1981 romance film Endless Love, which was followed by a co-starring role in the 1982–83 TV sitcom series Square Pegs.
 She gained more significant attention with a starring role in 1987's Less than Zero, as the friend of a doomed drug addict played by Robert Downey Jr. She also starred in the 1987 film The Lost Boys as Star, the "half vampire" girlfriend, with Kiefer Sutherland and Jason Patric.